History of the Sojuzpushnina brand and auctions

 In May 1941, «Sojuzpushnina» EEA was established as Fur-Association that included the Moscow furs cold store, Bukhara and Charjow astrakhan plants, fur-stores in Lubertsi, Vologda, Harkov, Rostov, Omsk, Novosibirsk, Krasnoyarsk and Vladivostok.

-The first post-war Leningrad fur auction, the 18th in a row, took place in 1947.
+The first post-war Leningrad fur auction was held in 1947.

 Despite the long break in auction activity the main customers were very active and over 80% of furs were sold at the auction sales.